Scholarships and Grants

 Good Neighbors Summer Camp Scholarship

 The Good Neighbors Summer Camp Scholarship is our way of giving back to families in our immediate neighborhood.
-Grants of up to 75% of the cost of summer camp are available for our summer camp program and available for non-Waldorf affiliated families subject to space and the availability of funds.
+Grants of up to 75% of the cost of summer camp are available for our early childhood summer:garten program for non-Waldorf affiliated families, subject to space and the availability of funds.

 The Children’s Scholarship Fund of Philadelphia